If you have written enumerator job application documents properly, an interview is a sure thing.

 Related: Enumerator Resume Sample

-18 Possible Enumerator Interview Questions and Answers
+24 Common Enumerator Interview Questions and Answers

 1. Tell me about yourself

 Thank you for giving me the opportunity to introduce myself.
 My name is [Your Name], and I am excited about the prospect of working as a Census Enumerator.
-With a strong background in data collection and a passion for making a meaningful contribution to my community, I believe I am well-suited for Enumerator role.
+With a strong background in data collection and a passion for making a meaningful contribution to my community, I believe I am well-suited for the Enumerator role.

 2. What motivates you most about being a Census Enumerator?